This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this donut holes recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch donut holes recipe, check out our Leftover Ingredients Recipe Finder.

-• Sugar: Granulated sugar is used both in the donut batter for sweetness and mixed with cinnamon for coating.
+• Sugar: Granulated sugar sweetens the batter and combines with cinnamon for the coating.

-• Spices: A blend of cinnamon, nutmeg, and a pinch of salt for flavor.
+• Spices: Cinnamon, nutmeg, and a pinch of salt add flavor.

 Save This Recipe!